Education

 Any food you put out for a wild hedgehog will be in addition to their normal diet of beetles, caterpillars and worms.
 So when choosing food for you wild hedgehogs Think high protein, Low sugar and low wheat.

-Controversially meal worms don’t have nutritional value for hedgehogs and it is thought that they could be linked to the development of metabolic bone disease which can be fatal in hogs.
+Controversially meal worms do not have nutritional value for hedgehogs and it is thought that they could be linked to the development of metabolic bone disease which can be fatal in hogs.
 So if you want to help the hogs in your garden, stick to high protein, low sugar, low wheat pet foods and always a shallow dish of water!